whymauri/ArxivParser/README.md

 positional arguments:
-  search_term      The search term you're using to find articles. start_date       The start of the date range used to search for
+  search_term      The search term you're using to find articles. start_date       The start of the date range used to search for articles.
-                   articles.Default is today.
-  end_date         The end of the date range used to search for
+                   Default is today.
+Expected format is (YYYY-MM-DD). end_date         The end of the date range used to search for articles.
-                   articles.Default is a week ago.
+                   Default is a week ago.
+Expected format is (YYYY-MM-DD).

 optional arguments:
   -h, --help       show this help message and exit